The AI-native identity security platform

 2. Enter the necessary user details to create a user.
 You might want to use identifiers that make it easily recognizable as a service account, such as First Name: ReadOnly, Last Name: ServiceUser.

-3. Set the Password for the account and store it securely in a vault.
+3. Set the Password for the account and carefully save it somewhere secure.

-6. Select the administrator roles to grant: Read Only Admin, Super Administrator, or a combination of Read Only + Application Admin + Group Admin.
+3. Select the administrator roles to grant: Super Administrator or a combination of Read Only + Application Admin + Group Admin.

 Create an API token